 I know everyone probably has a million cutting boards, but this one is portable and keeps me from cutting fruit on the counter.
 It also fits easily into the larger section of the metal organizer above, so that makes me happy.

 When I started mixing cocktails at home, I thought everything was supposed to be shaken.
 Once I learned better, I bought a classy mixing glass.
 This one is nice for several reasons.
-It’s big enough to make two drinks at once, a strainer fits into it easily, and it’s rounded on the inside which makes it easy to stir in.
+It’s big enough to make two drinks at once, a strainer fits into it easily, and it’s deep enough to stir in without spilling.
 If you make more stirred than shaken cocktails, this might move up to the ‘Essentials’ list above.
+And just a reminder to use COCKTAILSAWAY for 10% off your order from A Bar Above.